 Getting pregnant can be a sensitive subject, particularly if you are someone who has struggled with fertility.
 You may have heard about alternative options such as in vitro fertilization, typically abbreviated as IVF, but you probably still have a lot of questions and concerns.

 This blog post will answer some of the most commonly asked questions about IVF in order to give you more information and address some of the concerns you may have.

 In vitro fertilization is what is known as an "assisted reproductive technology."
 Unlike other forms of reproductive assistance, this procedure manually combines an egg with a sperm sample and then transfers it back into the female's uterus.

 For an IVF treatment, the first step is to extract a number of eggs from the female.
 These eggs are then combined with a sperm sample in a laboratory to create multiple embryos.
 Once the embryos have been created, they are then transplanted into the female's uterus.

-The cases of successful IVF procedures have increased recently and it is one of the most successful and widely used forms of assisted reproduction.
+The cases of successful IVF procedures have increased recently and it is one of the most widely used forms of assisted reproduction.
 In addition, it is one of the most flexible as well.
 It can be utilized by heterosexual couples, same-sex couples or single women who would like a child.
 However, different countries have different regulations when it comes to accessing IVF treatment.

 The cost of IVF varies wildly depending on where the treatment facility is located.
 Many people who receive this treatment will travel abroad to reputable clinics in order to minimize the costs involved.